Skip to Main Content

 Savings Within Reach On-Bill Loan Repayment

-Make energy-efficient upgrades with easy, affordable financing repaid through your energy bill
+Make energy-efficient upgrades with easy with affordable financing through your Avista bill

 No matter your budget, it’s possible to make changes that lower utility bills and improve comfort and energy performance.
-To help make upgrades more affordable, we offer increased incentives and on-bill financing for income-qualified homeowners who are eligible for Savings Within Reach.
+Energy Trust can help make upgrades even more affordable with increased incentives and on-bill financing for Avista customers who are eligible for Savings Within Reach.

-Energy Trust is working with Portland General Electric, Pacific Power, NW Natural, Avista and regional nonprofit lenders Craft3 and Puget Sound Cooperative Credit Union (PSCCU) to provide this special financing so you can save on your projects and pay back an affordable loan right on your energy bill.
+Energy Trust is working with Avista and regional nonprofit lender Puget Sound Cooperative Credit Union (PSCCU) to provide this special financing so you can save on your projects and pay back an affordable loan right on your energy bill.
 Qualifying projects like insulation are a great way to increase comfort while saving energy and money.

 To make sure your projects qualify, get started by contacting an Energy Trust trade ally contractor trained to offer On-Bill Loan Repayment.